Book a Japan fall by train – browse the full suite of Japan Rail Passes, here.

 Train and bus operators

-FAQs about the train journey from Brussels to Bruges (Brugge)
+What do people frequently ask about the train journey from Brussels to Bruges (Brugge)?

 Want to know more about your journey from Brussels to Bruges (Brugge)?
 We've compiled some of the most frequently asked questions by our customers to help you plan your journey.